ykim836/ECE/README.md

 >
 >6.
 Result discussion
 >From the model fit, the loss and accuracy of each train and validation dataset learning results were obtained.
->Using teh classification_report, the final chart of loss and accuracy could be inspected.
+>Using the classification_report, the final chart of loss and accuracy could be inspected.

 ## Note
 >The code file is "post_welding_code.py".